osprey-dcs/sec-procedure/setupacquire.md

 Successful completion of [Inspecting the Current State and Health](healthcheck.md) of the system.

-It is necessary to repeat Recovery and Troubleshooting after any chassis is power cycled or otherwise reset.
+It is necessary to repeat Inspecting the Current State and Health after any chassis is power cycled or otherwise reset.

 It is recommended to repeat [Inspecting the Current State and Health](healthcheck.md) of the system